skyflowapi/aws-analytics-demo/README.md

 # AWS Analytics Demo

-This proof-of-concept demo application provides a template that demonstrates how to integrate Skyflow's vault API with a data ingestion platform hosted on AWS.
+This sample application provides a template that demonstrates how to integrate Skyflow's vault API with a data ingestion platform hosted on AWS.
 You can use a similar approach to preserve privacy while ingesting data in your own analytics pipeline.

 The project consists of an AWS CloudFormation template, and 2 serverless AWS Lambda projects.